rebello95/ActivityHub-Platform-Docs/documentation/User Management.md

 - `Sync.NeedsAuth` will be `true` if the user needs to re-authenticate with this service provider.
 Syncing with this account will remain inactive until this is done
 - `Sync.SyncEnabled` will be `true` if events created in this account should be automatically pushed to the user's other linked account(s)
 - `Sync.SyncPrivateEvents` will be `true` if private events created in this account should be automatically pushed to the user's other linked account(s)
-- If the account is a Salesforce account, the `SalesforceSettings` value *will be* populated, and the `NonSalesforceSettings` value will be empty.
+- If the account *is* a Salesforce account, the `SalesforceSettings` value will be **non-null**, and the `NonSalesforceSettings` value will be `null`.
 The inverse is also true for non-Salesforce accounts
 - The `IsEventDefault` value is `true` if the user has marked this account as one that should have events created in it by default when adding them
 - The Salesforce `ManyWhoOn` value will be `true` if the user's Salesforce organization has "Shared activities" enabled
 - The non-Salesforce `AddSalesforceInvitees` value is `true` if the user expects a given client to automatically copy Salesforce invitees to this account's event (if it exists) while they are selecting them